Question: Are there any natural testosterone boosters that could raise my levels without having to resort to drugs?

 7) Compete (competition elevates testosterone levels).

 8) Avoid all whey protein that isn’t made from grass fed cows that haven’t been treated with dangerous drugs or chemicals that will lower your testosterone.
-The best grass fed whey on the market, made from raw milk is One World Whey.

 9) Keep your workout short and intense.
 Testosterone production starts to dip after about 45 minutes of intense training.